webdevil81/100-days-of-code/r1-log.md

-# #100DaysOfCode Log - Round 1 - [Your Name Here]
+# #100DaysOfCode Log - Round 1 - James Goatcher

+Aim - Complete The Odin Project Front End as well as other resources that I am using

 The log of my #100DaysOfCode challenge.
-Started on [July 17, Monday, 2017].
+Started on July 30, Thursday, 2020.

 ## Log

-### R1D1
+### R1D1 30/07/20
-Started a Weather App.
-Worked on the draft layout of the app, struggled with OpenWeather API http://www.example.com

 ### R1D2